 The moral and religious views of world religions including Judaism, Christianity, Islam, Hinduism, Buddhism, Confucianism, and Taoism.
+[H]

-PHIL 311 Professional Ethics
+PHIL 311 Professional Ethics (3)

 A study of the nature of ethical thinking and its application to judgments about actions of people that make up society.
 Topics to be considered include ethical relativism, moral virtues and vices, foundations of morality, alternative theoretical perspectives on moral judgment, egoism, altruism, and legal and regulatory perspectives related to ethics in business.
-Prerequisite: Must have completed an associate's degree.
+(Formerly offered as ECON 311)

-PHIL 361 Introduction to the Pauline Letters
+PHIL 361 Introduction to the Pauline Letters (3)